Get A Quick Summary Of All The Latest Electricity News

 Eskom Explains Price Hike

-Eskom is set to implement significant electricity price hikes in 2025 due to rising operational costs, particularly in coal procurement and diesel usage for peak demand periods.
+Eskom will implement significant electricity price hikes in 2025 due to rising operational costs, particularly in coal procurement and diesel usage for peak demand periods.
 The utility has already committed to paying contracted coal amounts, leaving it with little flexibility despite concerns about affordability and potential non-payment from consumers.
 Eskom’s COO, Calib Cassim, explained that even if the regulator disallows some costs in the revenue application, the utility must still cover these expenses, further complicated by restrictions on borrowing for operational costs due to its debt relief from the National Treasury.

 The proposed price hikes include a 36.15% increase for direct customers starting in April 2025, and a 43.55% increase for municipal customers from June 2025.

-26 September 2024
+September 2024

 The National Energy Regulator of South Africa (Nersa) has released the timeline for reviewing Eskom’s revenue application for the 2025/26, 2026/27, and 2027/28 financial years.
 Eskom has requested a tariff increase of 36.15% for direct customers and 43.55% for municipality-supplied residents for the 2025/26 period, followed by 11.81% and 3.36% increases for 2026/27, and 9.10% and 11.07% for 2027/28, respectively.
 The utility’s total revenue applications for these years amount to R446 billion for 2025/26, R495 billion for 2026/27, and R537 billion for 2027/28, citing energy costs, operational expenses, independent power producer contributions, and depreciation as key motivators.